larsenwork/monoid/Readme.md

-Work in progress.
+Mono16 is a monospaced programming font best used at 16px - hence the original name.

+It's work in progress (suggestions more than welcome).
 I will upload the font file when I'm done with the basic characters.

 Click image for full res: